 The Board of Health is the governing body that oversees delivery of Mandatory Programs and Service Guidelines set by the Ontario Ministry of Health and Long Term Care and Ministry of Children and Youth Services under the Health Protection and Promotion Act legislated by the Government of Ontario.
-On behalf of the Board of Health, the Medical Officer of Health administers the public health programs and services in agreement with the Mission and Vision of our Health Unit.
+On behalf of the Board of Health, the CEO and Acting Medical Officer of Health administers the public health programs and services in agreement with the Mission and Vision of our Health Unit.

 Members of the Board of Health include:

 - Larry Snively, County Appointee

 History of the Board of Health